mikaelekberg/RemoteUtilitiesManager/README.md

 ### New-RUMSetting

 Used to create a RUM settings file.
-Includes some default settings, for example default protocol and keyboard layout.
+Includes some default settings, for example default protocol and ports.
 Default settings can be overridden when you add a connection or manually connects to a remote system.

 ### Remove-RUMConnection